plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

          Taxa:                       154
          Sites:                      1
          States:                     4
+    Checkpoint:                      False
+    Re Set Itterations:              False
+    Re Set Seed:                     False

-**Before typing run** type the following command, which tells BayesTraits to change all priors from the default Uniform(0,100) to an Exponential distribution with mean 29:
+:large_blue_diamond: **Before typing run** type the following command, which tells BayesTraits to change all priors from the default Uniform(0,100) to an Exponential distribution with mean 29:

     pa exp 29

-> :thinking: Why am I suggesting this switch?
+> :thinking: Why am I suggesting using an Exponential rather than a (truncated) Uniform prior distribution?
 (Hint: what is the support of a Uniform(0,100) distribution vs. an Exponential(1/29) distribution?)

 {% comment %}
 The support of an Exponential(1/29) distribution matches the domain of the parameter (i.e. 0.0 to infinity).